 The economy during the crisis was in a tailspin.

-I found it interested that Howard Schultz was not sleeping before he stepped back as CEO.
+I found it interesting that Howard Schultz was not sleeping before he stepped back as CEO.

 He stayed awake, wondering through the night what he was going to say.

-The message here for me was that we all, all have our weak moments.
+The message here for me was that we, all have our weak moments.

 Part 2: Confidence